-As Sinclair takes up a post this autumn as a post-doctoral research associate at Browns University in Providence, Rhode Island, Cannibal – originally published by the University of Nebraska Press in 2016 – will arrive on UK shores already garlanded with praise and numerous awards.
+Cannibal – originally published by the University of Nebraska Press in 2016 – arrived on UK shores in 2020 and was shortlisted for the 2021 Seamus Heaney First Collection Poetry Prize.
 I ask Sinclair how she feels about being published here for the first time.
 “Being Jamaican I do feel a connection to the UK so I’m really happy to finally have Cannibal available over there.
 I’ve also been watching the UK news and thinking about the Caribbean people who live there, and what’s been going on with the Windrush generation.”

 Sinclair is one of the most singingly gifted poets I’ve ever read, and I long to hear her read all the poems in Cannibal aloud, especially when she tells me she strives to bring out their very Jamaican vibe when she does so.
 “A sense of drama, of movement, of dance, of beat is a large part of our history and our resilience.
 As Derek Walcott wrote: ‘Here in the Caribbean, we think in one language and move in another.’"

 But the glorious musicality of her poems is also a conduit for her simmering themes of exile and alienation, and the struggle to find a voice and make it heard.
 As a consequence these are very much poems for the here and now, and provide bracing and brilliant reading for those spurred by the Black Lives Matter movement to do a better job of listening.